| Title: | Additional Operators to Help You Write Cleaner R Code |

 ignore.punct |

-logical - ignore punctuation marks |
+logical; ignore punctuation marks |

 ignore.case |

-logical - ignore case (if true, will return in lower) |
+logical; ignore case (if |

 punct.regex |

-character - regex used to remove punctuation (by default |
+character; regex used to strip punctuation (default |

 punct.replace |

-character - what to replace punctuation with (default is "") |
+character; what to replace punctuation with (default |

 Ben Wiseman, [email protected]

-f %integrate% range
+f %integrate% rangef %integrate% range

 f |